CLIMADA-project/climada_python/README.md

 CLIMADA stands for **CLIM**ate **ADA**ptation and is a probabilistic natural catastrophe impact model, that also calculates averted damage (benefit) thanks to adaptation measures of any kind (from grey to green infrastructure, behavioural, etc.).

-As of today, CLIMADA provides global coverage of major climate-related extreme-weather hazards at high resolution via a [data API](https://climada.ethz.ch/data-api/v1/docs) at 4km spatial resolution.
-For select hazards, historic and probabilistic, and past, present and future climate event sets exist at distinct time horizons.
+As of today, CLIMADA provides global coverage of major climate-related extreme-weather hazards at high resolution (4x4km) via a [data API](https://climada.ethz.ch/data-api/v1/docs) For select hazards, historic and probabilistic events sets, for past, present and future climate exist at distinct time horizons.
-You will find a repository containing scientific peer-reviewed articles that explain software components implemented in CLIMADA here: https://github.com/CLIMADA-project/climada_papers
+You will find a repository containing scientific peer-reviewed articles that explain software components implemented in CLIMADA [here](https://github.com/CLIMADA-project/climada_papers).

 CLIMADA is divided into two parts (two repositories):